-- A. An application submittal shall include one hardcopy and one electronic copy of the competed application form, responses to the approval criteria, and the Erosion Prevention and Sediment Control Plan. - B. For sites less than one acre the Erosion and Sediment Control Plan shall follow the guidelines of the current version of the Clackamas County Erosion Prevention and Sediment Control Planning and Design Manual, applicable erosion templates, and provide the following information on the cover of the plan: - 1.
-The name, address, phone number, mobile phone number, and fax number of the site steward responsible for erosion control at the project site throughout project duration. - 2.
-The name, address, and 24-hour contact number(s) of the designated emergency contact person. - 3.
-A description of existing topography and soil characteristics as described in the Clackamas County Soil Survey. - 4.
-Names and contact information for the owner, developer, planning firm, engineering firm, and surveying firm.
+For sites less than one acre, other than individual, single-family residential development, the Erosion and Sediment Control Plan shall follow the guidelines of the current version of the Clackamas County Erosion Prevention and Sediment Control Planning and Design Manual, applicable erosion templates, and provide the following information on the cover of the plan:

+- 1. The name, address, phone number, mobile phone number, and fax number of the site steward responsible for erosion control at the project site throughout project duration. - 2.
+The name, address, and 24-hour contact number(s) of the designated emergency contact person.

-- 5. Narrative site description including existing site conditions, developed conditions, and nature of construction activity. - 6.
+- 3. A description of existing topography and soil characteristics described in the Clackamas County Soil Survey. - 4.
+Names and contact information for the owner, developer, planning firm, engineering firm, and surveying firm. - 5.
+Narrative site description including existing site conditions, developed conditions, and nature of construction activity. - 6.
 Site total size, total area of disturbance. - 7.
-The applicant shall submit a plan drawn to an appropriate scale (in order of preference; 1''=10' to 1''=30'), which contains the following information: - 8.
-Existing and proposed cuts/fills and contour lines at the following minimum intervals: - a.
+The applicant shall submit a plan drawn to an appropriate scale (in order of preference; 1'' = 10' to 1'' = 30'), which contains the following information: - 8.
+Existing and proposed cut/fills and contour lines at the following minimum intervals: - a.
 Two-foot intervals for slopes 0-25 percent; and, - b.
 Five-or-ten foot intervals for slopes in excess of 25 percent slope. - 9.
 Location of proposed stormwater utilities and facilities including cross-sections; - 10.
 The location of all existing natural features including, but not limited to, delineation of Water Quality Resource Areas (if applicable) and trees of caliper greater than six inches in diameter at breast height (DBH). - 11.
-Location of all septic tanks, drain fields, existing drywells or other UICs, drinking water wells, springs, wetlands, or other sensitive areas on or adjacent to site. - 12.
+Location of all septic tanks, drainfields, existing drywells or other UICs, drinking water wells, springs, wetlands, or other sensitive areas on or adjacent to site. - 12.
 Locations of all existing and proposed channels, swales, or drainage pipes which either convey off-site stormwater through, or route stormwater around, the construction area.
 Drainage patterns before and after grading clearly identified by contour lines and flow drainage arrows.
-Identify the nearest receiving water body for stormwater runoff for both pre- and post-development. - 13.
+Identify the nearest receiving waterbody for stormwater runoff for both pre- and post-development. - 13.
 Locations and detailed designs of all proposed erosion and sedimentation control facilities.
 Designate areas for solid waste, hazardous waste, concrete washout, fuel storage, soil stockpiles and methods of control. - 14.
 Phasing of any proposed erosion and sedimentation control work clearly indicated on the plan.
 Include an activity schedule for each phase outlining specific Best Management Practices for the duration of the project. - 15.
-Details and notes on the site plan for final site stabilization, including mulching and revegetation.
+Details and notes on the site plan for final stabilization, including mulching and revegetation.
 Also include detailed planting procedures, topsoil requirements, seed/plant specifications, and plant maintenance specifications.